|

 "I have no time to rest, Legolas."

 "That is not what I was going to say.
-You must decide."
+I was going to say:

 "Decide?"
 Aragorn was on the move again, checking the